-(1) Consists of (i) 9,864,388 shares held by Mr. Patel, (ii) 5,280,476 shares held by PFV I, LLC, (iii) 1,814,035 shares held by the Sujal Patel 2020 Children's Trust, u/a/d December 3, 2020 (the "Patel Trust") and (iv) 230,073 shares subject to options held by Mr. Patel exercisable withing 60 days of January 31, 2022.
+(1) Consists of (i) 9,614,388 shares received by Mr. Patel in the Business Combination as an equityholder of record of Old Nautilus, (ii) 5,280,476 shares received by PFV I, LLC in the Business Combination as an equityholder of Old Nautilus, and (iii) 1,814,035 shares received by the Sujal Patel 2020 Children's Trust, u/a/d December 3, 2020 (the "Patel Trust") in the Business Combination as an equityholder of Old Nautilus.
 Mr. Patel is the manager of PFV I, LLC and a trustee of the Patel Trust and as such has voting and investment control over the shares held by PFV I, LLC and the Patel Trust.
-Mr. Patel disclaims, for purposes of Section 16 of the Securities Exchange Act of 1934, beneficial owner ship of the securities for purposes of Section 16 or for any other purposes.
+Mr. Patel disclaims, for purposes of Section 16 of the Securities Exchange Act of 1934, beneficial ownership of the securities held by the Patel Trust, except to the extent of any pecuniary interest therein, and this